kupehtci/DOCUMENTATION/CONCEPTS/BVH - Bounding Volume Hierarchy/AABB (Axis Aligned Bounding Box).md

 All the objects in a game engine map, the floors, the walls, the chairs are objects that are enclosed in axis aligned bounding boxes.
 This is done to accelerate collision detection.

+This boxes are align in terms of axis, making it more optimized to calculate collision, proximity and vectorial and meshes calculations.

 ![[AABB.png]]

 AABBs can be stores in two different structures.